 1. Fernando de Noronha, Brazil

 This collection of tiny Brazilian islands takes almost two dozen hours to reach by air from the East Coast of the US.
 However, the beautiful beaches and colorful wildlife are worth every minute of travel.
-Not only is this a lesser-known destination, the islands limit the number of tourists allowed to visit at a time, so you won’t have to fight crowds for the perfect spot on the sand.
+Not only is this a lesser-known destination, the islands restrict the number of tourists allowed to visit at a time, so you won’t have to fight crowds for the perfect spot on the sand.

 2. Hocking Hills State Park, United States